Services

 What happens:

-• Features that were dropped with the same end date as the service are made active again.
+• Features that were dropped automatically when the service was dropped are reinstated automatically.
 Their end dates are removed.

 • If the reinstate date is in the past, the platform adds back-dated recurring charges